xwxb/my-weekly-stars-langcat/README.md

 *   [typst/typst](https://github.com/typst/typst) - A new markup-based typesetting system that is powerful and easy to learn.

-*   [rustdesk/rustdesk](https://github.com/rustdesk/rustdesk) - An open-source remote desktop, and alternative to TeamViewer.
+*   [rustdesk/rustdesk](https://github.com/rustdesk/rustdesk) - An open-source remote desktop application designed for self-hosting, as an alternative to TeamViewer.

 *   [gleam-lang/gleam](https://github.com/gleam-lang/gleam) - ⭐️ A friendly language for building type-safe, scalable systems!